KjaniVE/SapphireItems/README.md

 ## Installation

-1. **Download** the latest version of the mod from the [Releases](https://github.com/your-username/SapphireItems/releases) page. or go to [CurseForge](https://www.curseforge.com/minecraft/mc-mods/sapphire-items) and download it from there.
+1. **Download** the latest version of the mod from the [Releases](https://github.com/your-username/SapphireItems/releases) page.
+   Or go to [CurseForge](https://www.curseforge.com/minecraft/mc-mods/sapphire-items) and download it from there.
 3. **Install** Minecraft Forge for the Minecraft version you are using.
 4. **Place** the downloaded mod file into the `mods` folder in your Minecraft directory.
 5. **Launch** Minecraft using the Forge profile.